cypher000000/ansible-aws/README.md

 ```

 ## Setup Ansible playbook
-Everything triggered by tags, so use them
+Everything is triggered by tags, so use them

 1. Clone repo:
 ``` bash